TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 Once you have added an additional field to the :ref:`TCA <extending-tca>` the new field will be displayed in the backend forms.

-However if the extension you are trying to extend is based on Extbase the new field is not available in the frontend out of the box.
+However, if the extension you are trying to extend is based on :ref:`Extbase <extbase>` the new field is not available in the frontend out of the box.
 Further steps are needed to make the fields available.
 These steps will not work in all cases.